 ViCAP is a unit of the United States Federal Bureau of Investigation (FBI) responsible for the analysis of serial violent and sexual crimes, organizationally situated within the Critical Incident Response Group's (CIRG) National Center for the Analysis of Violent Crime (NCAVC).
-ViCAP Web maintains the largest investigative repository of major violent crime cases in the U.S.
+ViCAP maintains the largest free repository for behavioral and investigative information related to solved and unsolved violent crimes.

 Why is this important to Texas?

 The 86th (R) Texas Legislature passed HB3106, creating what is now called Molly Jane's Law.
 This law took effect on September 1, 2019, and specifically states all Texas law enforcement agencies (LEAs) must enter their sexual assault cases into the Violent Criminal Apprehension Program (ViCAP) National Database.
 The 87th (R) Texas legislation passed HB3607, which changed the Government Code reference for Molly Jane’s Law (Texas Government Code 420.035 and 420.036) and is effective 9/1/2021.

 Agencies are required to enter into ViCAP:

 - All pending sexual assault cases regardless of whether the investigation was commenced before, on, or after the effective date of Molly Jane's law, September 1, 2019.